37 episodes at 23 minutes each.

 Released back in 2006, Death Note is an incredible animated supernatural thriller.
 Armed with a slick art style and animation, this 37 episode story unfolds with many twists and turns whilst sustaining impressively rounded characters.
 There’s a reason this is regarded as one of the best anime series out there.

 The story, with its many twists and turns, begins with Light Yagami, a cynical student at school who happens upon a mysterious book called Death Note.
 Claiming to kill anyone whose name is written in the book within 40 seconds, Light decides to take it upon himself to cleanse Japan of crime by killing every criminal in the country.

 What follows is a dangerous game of cat and mouse as Light (now under the alias of Kira) and L slowly begin to figure out who the other is whilst maintaining their own identities in secret.

-Although his motives become increasingly erratic and antagonistic the longer the series wears on, there’s still an element of understanding for his cause, despite the despicable actions he takes.
-L begins as an alienating figure when we’re first introduced to him but he too quickly becomes an endearing character the longer the series wears on.
+Although his motives become increasingly erratic and antagonistic the longer the series wears on, there’s still an element of understanding for his cause.
+Juxtaposing that, L begins as an alienating figure when we’re first introduced to him but quickly becomes an endearing player the longer the series wears on.

 The supporting cast are equally as appealing too and with a series relying so heavily on the concept of death, there’s a fair amount of major and minor players wrapped up in the Death Note that meet their demise.
 This maturely written series certainly tackles some very intriguing concepts around death and morality, interweaving nicely to the main plot line of the series while never standing in the way of the main story being told.

 Death Note is an epic watch, clocking in at 37 episodes, but the excellent characterization and well-worked plot makes the ride an extremely memorable one.
 The animation and art style are consistent throughout, keeping you engrossed right the way through to its satisfying conclusion.
 Mark this one in your book; Death Note is a must-watch.